Pac (wrestler): Contract dispute and departure (2017–2018)

-On 9 October, Neville walked out on Raw, on which he was scheduled to lose to Enzo Amore.
+On 9 October 2017, Neville walked out on Raw, on which he was scheduled to lose to Enzo Amore.
 According to multiple sources Neville appeared to have quit the promotion, with one report stating that he had been unhappy for a while.
 WWE denied that Neville had left the promotion.
 By 13 November, there had reportedly been "positive discussions" between Neville and WWE with some in the company believing he could be on his way back.
 In January 2018, WWE froze Neville's contract, keeping him under contract indefinitely or until a release is agreed upon.
 On 24 August, it was reported that Neville was no longer under contract.

-Return to Dragon Gate (2018–2019)
+Return to Dragongate (2018–2019)

-On 2 October 2018, two months after his WWE contract expired and almost exactly one year after he initially walked out on WWE, Satterley returned to Dragon Gate.
-Using his former ring name, PAC, he aligned himself with Eita and the villainous R.E.D. stable.
+On 2 October 2018, two months after his WWE contract expired and almost exactly one year after he initially walked out on WWE, Satterley returned to Dragongate.
+Using his former ring name, Pac, he aligned himself with Eita and the villainous R.E.D. stable.
 In his return match, he pinned Shingo Takagi at Korakuen Hall.
 On 4 December, he defeated Masato Yoshino to win the Open the Dream Gate Championship at Dragon Gate's "Fantastic Gate 2018" from Korakuen Hall.
-He held the championship until 21 July 2019, when he would lose it to Ben-K, ending his reign at 229 days.
+He held the championship until July 21, 2019, when he would lose it to Ben-K, ending his reign at 229 days.